 I share a hay order with some friends so we can buy in 50 bale increments to get prime quality hay at a lower price.
-If your hay needs aren't enough to command a good price, considering joining forces with other goat or horse keepers to increase your buying power.
+If your hay needs aren’t enough to command a good price, consider joining forces with other goat or horse keepers to increase your buying power.

 12. Have Straw Delivered

 For some areas, straw bales are a seasonal commodity.
 Big box hardware stores may have it during grass planting seasons and for fall decorations.
-But if you need more than a few bales of straw, you may need to order from grain farmers, farm supply stores, or bulk landscaping materials suppliers.
+However, if you need more than a few bales of straw, you may need to order from grain farmers, farm supply stores, or bulk landscaping materials suppliers.

 If you happen to get other bulk materials like mulch or compost, consider having your straw delivered with your garden materials.

 Your first line of defense in keeping goats comfortable in winter should be choosing breeds of goats that are well-suited to your climate.
 Then, making sure you’ve given your goats a shelter or barn that is sufficient to their needs and your weather conditions, is the next step.

 If you’ve got those 2 things right, then using these 12 tips to get your goats ready for winter, will likely go a long way toward helping your goats stay happy and healthy even in the cold weather.

 Also, keep in mind that unlike your goats, you don’t have a natural fur coat to help warm you.
 Gear up with good shoes, thick socks, and warm layers so you can also be comfortable when spending time with your goats!

 Sending you and your goats lots of warm wishes for those cold weather days!